A welcome message from Jack Price, Vice Principal.

 Please speak to your tutor first.
 They need to know if you have an issue and may know the answer to your problem.

-If you have a problem with your account, for example, you have forgotten your password, or you are locked out of your account etc., you can contact the IT Help Desk and ask for their help to resolve your issue.
-You are able to set up account recovery for your account yourself, please see this guide: Account Recovery and Multi-Factor Authentication (MFA) guide
+If you have a problem with your account, for example, you have forgotten your password, are locked out of your account, etc., you can contact the IT Help Desk and ask for their help to resolve your issue.
+You can set up account recovery for your account yourself, please see this guide: Account Recovery and Multi-Factor Authentication (MFA) guide.

 The password is awcradar

-You will need to ensure you have completed the Sophos security validation, in order to be able to use the wi-fi once connected to it, please see this guide: Connecting to and using college Wi-Fi guide
+You will need to ensure you have completed the Sophos security validation to use the Wi-Fi once connected to it, Please see this guide: Wi-Fi guidelines.